Selling your shared ownership home

 You can sell your shared ownership home at any time.
 This is called a resale.
 You must advise Muir of your intention to sell your property by completing the Request To Sell Your Shared Ownership Home form below.

-You will need to arrange an independent RICS open market valuation to determine the sale price of your share.
+You'll need to arrange an independent RICS open market valuation to determine the sale price of your share.
 You are responsible for this cost.
-A panel of surveyors can be found here: Panel of Surveyors.pdf [pdf] 138KB
+A panel of surveyors can be found here: Panel of Surveyors - 2023.pdf [pdf] 162KB

 You can contact a valuer directly to book an appointment and pay for the valuation.
 We cannot accept an Estate Agency Valuation.